 Social media has been a thing for just over a decade.
 Years ago, most of us searched for hours for the most awesome background for our MySpace accounts.
 Around 2007, we migrated to Facebook and Twitter.
 Then we started posting pics of our dinner of Instagram.
 I stopped there, because I don’t have time to snap my chat or whatever the newest social media platform does.
 But I have definitely caught the Instagram bug as I would love to get more followers on insta.
 It is my favorite social media platform.

 In the past decade, we’ve become attached to our devices (they used to be called “phones”), rarely looking up to acknowledge the presence of others in our company.
 All this screen time has made us, well, rude (and that’s being nice about it).

 Every post in our feeds now fills us with outrage.
 We’re compelled to express our thoughts on everything that offends us, which is now everything.
 Facebook, which at first was great for connecting with people you hadn’t seen in awhile, has become a verbal no man’s land.
+While there are useful aspects to come from social media, for example using it as a business tool (What is ecommerce?), it is still a place entrenched with rage.
 Twitter is just a constant onslaught of 140 character butthurt–and when did “butthurt” become a thing?
 Our kindness filters have short circuited, and no one wants to take the time to fix it.

 People of social media, we all need to calm down.
 Way down.

 With this in mind, I humbly present six myths about social media that we’ve fallen for, myths which are killing our ability to respect others.